Tower of David Period

-The “Tower of David Period” is the nickname which describes Israeli art during the 1920s.
-The nickname was coined as a result of the exhibition that took place in the Tower of David during that period.
+The “Tower of David Period” is a nickname which describes Israeli art during the 1920s, specifically from Jerusalem's Bezalel perspective.
+The nickname was coined as a result of the exhibition that took place in the Tower of David, Jerusalem during that period.
+In the 1920s the artistic center of the region shifted from Jerusalem to Tel Aviv as modernist art of the School of Paris was introduced in Tel Aviv.
+Prominent events include the Tower of David exhibitions in the early 1920s, the Ohel theatre "modern artists" exhibition and the opening of the Histadrut art studio in Tel Aviv.

 Instead of one artistic direction, this period was characterized by artistic works of conflicting styles, reflecting the worldview of the artists with regard to the social, political, and artistic reality within the Land of Israel and outside of it.
 Alongside the art created at “Bezalel”, which was characterized by decorative motifs and the influence of ars nova, the young Land-of-Israel artists produced works of art that reflected a variety of modernist influences.

 Background: The Land of Israel at the Beginning of the 20th Century

 The variety of expressions and styles in the Land of Israel in the "Tower of David Period" reflects the historic and decisive division in the history of the Jewish people which preceded this period and continued through the days of the Yishuv, the body of Jewish residents in Palestine, before the establishment of the State of Israel, under the British Mandate.

 The Yishuv community had been caught up in an accelerated process of change since the First Aliyah in 1881.
 The aspiration of the elite groups of new immigrants was not just to settle the Holy Land and to implement an emotional and spiritual awakening there, like most of their predecessors from the “Old Yishuv”, but also to fashion it in their own image and identity; this included, according to their own consciousness, both old and traditional elements and new and revolutionary elements, intertwined in a unique ideological treatise.